 According to Dr Lian Hmung Sakhong, member of the Union Peace Dialogue Joint Committee and vice chairman of the Chin National Front, the EAOs’ demand to be able to draft and adopt their own substate/state constitutions is based on historical factors since gaining independence from Britain.
 State constitutions are generally defined as legal documents that “limit and structure political power at the sub-state level” to enable stakeholders at the substate level to organize and implement powers allocated to the substate entities.
 In the eyes of ethnic groups they provide the states with a high degree of self-governance and allow them to respect the rights of minorities in each of the states.
 Historically and politically, this demand stems from the 1947 Panglong agreement, signed by General Aung San and ethnic representatives from the Frontier Areas.
 This agreement guaranteed full autonomy to the ethnic states regarding their internal administration and included the fundamental principles to be accommodated in the future (1947) constitution of the Union.
 However, the 1947 constitution, which was enacted after independence, and which gave the rights to the states to draft their own constitutions (articles 165, 179, 194, and State Legislative List II), was never fully implemented, including the guarantees for self-determination that can be found in the Panglong Agreement, which is one the reasons for the beginning of the civil conflict.

 At the same time, substate constitution making is not a new subject for many ethnic minorities in Myanmar.
-Along with the military government’s constitutional drafting conference, called the ‘National Convention’ in 1990, the exiled ethnic armed groups and other democratic forces who fought against the government in Thai-Burma border drafted a parallel constitution.
-This constitution was later abandoned as there were no agreement between the groups that it should include and protect the interest of ethnic people.
+Alongside the military government’s 1990 constitutional drafting conference — ‘National Convention’ —exiled ethnic armed groups and other democratic forces drafted a parallel constitution which was however abandoned for ;ack of agreement between the groups on how the constition would protect the interest of the ethnic peoples in Myanmar.
 In 2000, the leaders of some ethnic resistance groups—Chin, Kachin, Karenni, Karen, Mon, Rakhine, and Shan—started drafting their own state constitutions, establishing their own drafting committees.
-Due to the status of these ethnic groups and limited control over the territory, it was difficult for the committee to have inclusive involvement, which impacted the legitimacy of the committee and its drafting process.
 While these substate constitutions were never formally adopted, they all reached different stages of development.
 The Chin State Constitution Drafting Committee, for instance, has drafted and amended its state constitution four times and has been working on its fifth draft since 2000.
 And it’s not only ethnic states that are interested in drafting sub-state constitutions - some regions within Myanmar have shown a similar interest.
-Since 2015, for instance, stakeholders in the Thanintharyi region have been negotiating a Tanintharyi Nationalities State Constitution, starting the drafting process, which has included different interest groups, civil society organizations, and was later joined by political parties and legal professionals.
+Since 2015, for instance, stakeholders in the Thanintharyi region of Myanmar far south have been negotiating a Tanintharyi Nationalities State Constitution, starting the drafting process, which has included different interest groups, civil society organizations, and was later joined by political parties and legal professionals.

 International IDEA recently published a report on Substate Constitutions in Fragile and Conflict-affected Settings, which provides an analysis on how substate constitutions have been developed and designed in conflict-affected states after 1991 (or after the end of the Cold War).
+This paper was developed by Kimana Zulueta-Fulsher and Asanga Welikala, following the Third Edinburgh Dialogue on Post-Conflict constitution Building held in Edinburgh, United Kingdom, in December 2016.
 The report looks at both federal and unitary states that have adopted substate constitutions after the end of Cold War.
 The two key messages of the report are firstly, the right to draft and adopt sub-state constitutions does not necessarily mean that the substate entity has a high degree of autonomy, and secondly “constitutional space” is what determines the level of autonomy of a substate entity in structuring political power and designing its own substate constitution.
 Constitutional space is often the result of political negotiations among parties to the conflict, and it is always provided for in the central-state (or national) constitution.
 Furthermore, the paper also discusses the process of substate constitution building as well as design options for substate constitution makers.
 Interestingly, the design of substate constitutions mostly coincides with the central-state constitutional design.
 This paper was translated into Myanmar language with the aim of allowing the people in Myanmar to access this knowledge resource and be able to learn from comparative experiences.

 With growing interest in the subject throughout Myanmar, International IDEA’s MyConstitution Programme organized a public launch of the Substate Constitutions in Fragile and Conflict-affected Settings policy paper in Myanmar version in June; participants from civil society organizations, government institutions, political parties, academia, legal professionals, and international organization attended the event.
 The purpose of this event was to support a better understanding of the content and issues around adopting substate constitutions.
 In addition, International IDEA intended to provide comparative case studies where the audience could learn from different approaches and challenges in the constitution-building process.
 Thus, International IDEA conducted separate one-day workshops with the Civil Society Forum for Peace, the Constitutional Tribunal, and the Attorney General’s Office to discuss the role of substate constitutions in federal states and the relationship between constitutions at both sub and central-state level.